1. What should I do to apply for admission?

 10. Is there any financial aid available?

 After a resident has been at Spring Lake Ranch for two months, he or she may apply for assistance from our Sarcka Scholarship Fund.
 Because the need is great, and the resources few, assistance might not be available, but we make every effort to help.
-Financial aid is also extended to residents of our Royce Street transitional house.
+Financial aid is also extended to residents of our Royce Street Transitional House and McGee House Integrated Recovery.
+Financial Aid Information.

 11. Where do I go when I leave the Ranch?